 It also encompasses everything from the marketing channels used to the topics covered on a company blog.
 What matters to one group may not resonate with folks in another country.
 For example, your marketing strategy may switch from Facebook ads to engaging with users in an online community.

-- Website design and layout
+- Company website design and layout

 - Branding colors, taglines, logos, and messaging